John W. Snow: Further affiliations

 Since 1992, Snow has been an avid supporter of Israel as he stated on Charleston, South Carolina's Good Morning Charleston television program.
-Footnote missing; supporter of Israel's day to day policies?
-Or Israel's "right to exist"?
-Please clarify so it becomes relevant or meaningful.

 Secretary of the Treasury

-Snow was nominated as secretary of the Treasury by President George W. Bush on January 13, 2003 and unanimously confirmed by the U.S. Senate.
+Snow was nominated as secretary of the Treasury by President George W. Bush on January 13, 2003, and unanimously confirmed by the U.S. Senate.

 In July and August 2003, Snow and his colleagues, Labor Secretary Elaine Chao and Commerce Secretary Donald Evans, took a bus across the country on their Jobs and Growth Tour, aimed at promoting the benefits of the Bush Administration's tax cuts.

 In January 2005, The Washington Post quoted a senior administration official as saying that Mr. Snow could "stay as long as he wants, provided it's not very long."

 In May 2004, it was revealed that Snow's brokers had bought $10 million of debt issued by Fannie Mae and Freddie Mac on the day and day after Snow was sworn into office as Treasury Secretary.
 Snow claimed this was done without his knowledge in February 2003.
 When Snow found out, he divested the debt holdings.
 A Treasury ethics lawyer has found that the holdings did not represent a conflict of interest but had the potential to do so in the future.

 On May 26, 2006, Snow announced that he would resign effective July 3.
 He said the White House would make an official statement the following week.
 On May 30, it was formally announced that Snow would leave this position.
 On this same day, it was announced that President George W. Bush had nominated Henry Paulson, CEO of Goldman Sachs, to replace Snow.

 Snow was forced to resign when it was uncovered that Snow failed to pay income taxes on the $24 million of loan forgiveness he received while CEO of CSX Corporation.
 Bush stated publicly that he wanted a "new face" to head the Treasury Dept., even though the stock market grew 40% during Snow's tenure as secretary.

 Current positions

-In 2010, Snow joined Fosun International of China as an advisor to the board of directors.

-He belongs to the IAG (International Consolidated Airlines Group S.A) board.
+Snow belongs to the IAG (International Consolidated Airlines Group S.A) board.
 IAG is the result of Iberia Líneas Aéreas de España S.A and British Airways Plc. merger.

 In April 2016, he was one of eight former Treasury secretaries who called on the United Kingdom to remain a member of the European Union ahead of the June 2016 Referendum.